Unified Carrier Registration (UCR)

 Notice to Unified Carrier Registration (UCR) Carriers, Brokers and Freight Forwarders:

-2017 UCR fees are now being accepted.
-The PUC mailed notices to motor carriers, brokers and freight forwarders on October 4, 2016.
-The PUC encourages payment of the 2017 UCR fee by December 31, 2016 in order to avoid fines for failure to register.
+2018 UCR fees are now being accepted.
+The PUC mailed notices to motor carriers, brokers and freight forwarders in the beginning of January 2018.
+The PUC encourages payment of the 2018 UCR fee by April 5, 2018 in order to avoid fines for failure to register.
+Enforcement begins April 6, 2018.

 The Unified Carrier Registration (UCR) Act went into effect on Jan.
 1, 2007.
 Pennsylvania, through the PUC, participates in the UCR program.
 Pennsylvania is the base state for all businesses with their principal place of business located in Pennsylvania, as reported on their Federal Motor Carrier Identification Report (MCS-150).
 Carriers are strongly urged to update the information on their MCS-150 prior to filing the UCR registration.
 This can be completed on-line at http://portal.fmcsa.dot.gov/.